 By quitting smoking, you’re also significantly less likely to develop oral cancer.
-This means you won’t have to go through painful or expensive treatments to make sure the cancer doesn’t spread and you can keep as many teeth, or indeed your whole bottom jaw, as possible.
+This means you won’t have to go through painful or expensive treatments to make sure the cancer doesn’t spread and you can keep as many permanent teeth, or indeed your whole bottom jaw, as possible.

 Regularly drinking water will keep your mouth hydrated, preventing dry mouth and bacterial growth.
 It’s also a great defense for your immune system because staying hydrated means you can produce enough mucus in your mouth and nose to catch harmful, airborne pathogens before they have a chance to cause disease.

 You should visit your dentist at least once a year but twice in a single year is the recommended frequency most of the time.
 Regular check ups will alert your dentist to any potential oral health problems and they will be able to do a deeper clean of your teeth than any amount of brushing could do.

 According to the Centers of Disease Control and Prevention (CDC), by age 50, most Americans have lost an average of 12 teeth.
 So while permanent tooth loss can occur at any age as an adult, significant averages in partial and total tooth loss tend to occur in people aged 50 years old and above.
 There are ways to prevent permanent teeth loss as much as possible by addressing the determining factor that can cause tooth loss as we get older, but losing a tooth is not necessarily the end of the world.

 Solutions like dental implants or dentures are available for suitable candidates but these should be used more as a last resort than a simple replacement for lost permanent teeth.